pingcap/docs-cn/tools/tidb-binlog-cluster.md

             the directory where the Drainer data is stored ("data.drainer" by default) -dest-db-type string
             the downstream service type of Drainer
-            The value can be "mysql", "kafka", "pb", "flash", and "tidb". ("mysql" by default) -detect-interval int
+            The value can be "mysql", "kafka", "pb", and "flash". ("mysql" by default) -detect-interval int
             the interval of checking the online Pump in PD (10 by default, in seconds) -disable-detect